Islamists stamp mark on Egypt's draft constitution

 Safeguards to stop civilians from facing trial in military courts are also too weak, activists say, because the draft allows this in cases of "crimes that harm the armed forces".

-The proposed constitution says the military budget is to be discussed by a newly defined national defense council that will include the president and the prime minister.
+The proposed constitution says the military budget is to be discussed by a newly defined national defence council that will include the president and the prime minister.
 But the generals will outnumber the civilians.
-The draft also stipulates that the minister of defense must come from the armed forces.
+The draft also stipulates that the minister of defence must come from the armed forces.

-The president can declare war with parliament's approval, but only after consulting the national defense council.
+The president can declare war with parliament's approval, but only after consulting the national defence council.

 Future presidents will have to get parliament to approve their choice of prime minister, but Nabil Abdel Fattah, an analyst at Cairo's Al-Ahram Centre for Political and Strategic Studies, said this was the only major restraint on their powers.